kyang5/coursedescriptions/source/spring.rst

     | Cuneo Hall:311 (Lake Shore) Monday, Wednesday 11:30AM-12:45

     **Notes:**
     COMP 330-001 is a hybrid class.
-It meets in person on Mondays and Wednesdays, and is always virtual on Fridays.
+It meets in person on Mondays and online on Wednesdays.

 :doc:`comp339`
     | Section 001 (5984) Credits: 3; Blended; Lecture
     | Instructor: George Thiruvathukal
-    | Place TBA (Lake Shore) Monday, Wednesday, Friday 10:25AM-11:15
+    | Mundelein Center:0607 (Lake Shore) Monday, Wednesday, Friday 10:25AM-11:15

     **Notes:**
-    This is a blended class.
-More details with be forthcoming.
+    COMP 339-001 is a hybrid class.
+It meets in person on Mondays and online on Wednesdays and Fridays.

 :doc:`comp340`